CLICK TO BOOK JINJA ADVENTURES

 Between the rapids, calm stretches allow you to catch your breath, swim in the warm Nile waters, or simply soak in the scenery—think pristine islands, vervet monkeys in the trees, and over 100 bird species.

-Half-day rafting trips are also available, typically covering fewer rapids and lasting 3–4 hours on the water.
+Half-day Rafting in Jinja trips are also available, typically covering fewer rapids and lasting 3–4 hours on the water.
 For families or those seeking a gentler experience, Grade 2 or 3 options like the “Family Float” provide excitement without the intensity of Grade 5 rapids.

 Some companies even offer riverboarding or tubing as add-ons for a different perspective on the river.